 Brian Beck has worked for over 20 years in various engineering and business development roles.
 He started his career at North Telecom where he helped build some of the first North American fiber optic networks, and later in his career moved on to work on renewable energy solutions with a specialty in clean vehicle technologies.
 Most recently Brian joined the Sustainability Group at the City of Vancouver to lead greenhouse reduction and climate change adaptation initiatives within the City operations and in the community.
 One of Brian’s lead projects at the City is enabling the early adoption of light duty electric vehicles to replace combustion engines.

-Tom is an passionate EV advocate as well as a proponent of US energy independence and green transportation.
+Tom is an passionate EV advocate as well as a proponent of US energy independence and a member of the Board member for Plug in America.
 Tom charges his ActiveE and powers his home with his 8.8kw solar PV system and expresses his support for EV+PV combination.